MCT-master/mct-master.github.io/README.md

 ![Alternate Text](PATH-TO-IMAGE "Image Title")
 ```

-### Slideshow
+### Embedding Slideshow

-To show more than one image at a particular place, you can combine multiple images into a slideshow.
+To embed more than one image at a particular place, you can combine multiple images into a slideshow.
 To add a slideshow to your blog post, use the following HTML structure:

 ```html
 <div class="slideshow-container" id="ID-OF-MY-SLIDESHOW">